-8 Number of days of accounts payables ((Accounts payable 365) / Cost of goods/services procured) in the following format:
+8 Number of days of accounts payables ((Accounts payable \365) / Cost of goods/services procured) in the following format:

-FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Number of days of accounts payable As Muthoot Microfin operates in the services sector, the applicabil this metric is relatively limited.
-Nevertheless, the company maintai robust payment process, en stipulated timeframe. at all invoices are settled within the
+FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Number of days of accounts payable As Muthoot Microfin operates in the services sector, the applicability this metric is relatively limited.
+Nevertheless, the company maintains robust payment process, ensuring th stipulated timeframe. at all invoices are settled within the

-9 Openness of business
+Openness of business